Towards Sample-Optimal Compressive Phase Retrieval with Sparse and Generative Priors: Numerical Experiments

 Various algorithms have been developed to tackle the SPCA problem, see, e.g.,~\cite{moghaddam2006spectral,journee2010generalized,ma2013sparse}.
-In our experiments, we present the numerical results using the generalized Rayleigh quotient iteration (\texttt{GRQI}) method ~\cite{kuleshov2013fast}, but we observed that other popular SPCA methods such as the truncated power method (\texttt{TPower})~\cite{yuan2013truncated} give similar averaged relative errors.\footnote{Although using \texttt{TPower} also results in small relative error for our \texttt{PRI-SPCA} method, in our experiments, as we want a fair comparison and do not carefully design the starting point of \texttt{TPower}, it is not as stable as \texttt{GRQI}.} For \texttt{GRQI}, we set the deflation parameter to be $0.2$, and the total number of iterations to be $100$.
+In our experiments, we present the numerical results using the generalized Rayleigh quotient iteration (\texttt{GRQI}) method ~\cite{kuleshov2013fast}, but we observed that other popular SPCA methods such as the truncated power method (\texttt{TPower})~\cite{yuan2013truncated} give similar averaged relative errors.\footnote{Using \texttt{TPower} also results in small relative error for our \texttt{PRI-SPCA} method, but in general, we found it to be less stable than \texttt{GRQI} in the absence of a careful design of its starting point.} For \texttt{GRQI}, we set the deflation parameter to be $0.2$, and the total number of iterations to be $100$.
 Since the sparsity level $s$ is typically assumed to be known a priori for \texttt{SPARTA} and \texttt{CoPRAM} (\texttt{ThWF} assumes the knowledge of a parameter that plays the similar role as $s$), for \texttt{GRQI}, we set the parameter about the maximum number of non-zero indices as $s$.
-Note that the time complexity of each iteration of \texttt{GRQI} is $O(ns + s^3)$, which scales well with the subsequent $O(s^2 n \log n)$ time complexity of the iterative methods used in the three approaches (for $\texttt{ThWF}$, the corresponding time complexity is $O(n^2 \log n)$.
+Note that the time complexity of each iteration of \texttt{GRQI} is $O(ns + s^3)$, which scales mildly compared to the subsequent $O(s^2 n \log n)$ time complexity of the iterative methods used in the three approaches (for $\texttt{ThWF}$, the corresponding time complexity is $O(n^2 \log n)$.
 See~\cite[Table~I]{jagatap2019sample}).
 The number of power method steps used in all the methods is fixed to be $100$.